 Articles by Andreas Pouros

-Andreas has been involved in search marketing for over 12 years, working for some of the biggest and most prestigious global blue chip companies.
+Andreas is COO of Greenlight and has been involved in search marketing for over 12 years, working for some of the biggest and most prestigious global blue chip companies.
 He is responsible for an international team of Search consultants, developers, programmers, and copywriters.
 In his role, he provides guidance to well-known brands, including Santander, Urban Outfitters and Sky as well as a number of government bodies.

 By Andreas Pouros | 19 June 2009 |